 Now, Qi’a has their original superfood cereal, which consists of only three ingredients – chia seeds, buckwheat groats, and hemp seeds.
-Despite being super healthy, it’s not super tasty (at least, not if you’re coming from eating sugary cereals like Mini Wheats), which I why switched to the slightly sweeter and fruitier version – Cranberry Vanilla – after a few weeks.
-In addition to the three main seeds, it also throws in dried cranberries, almonds, and natural vanilla flavor.
+Despite being super healthy, it’s not the tastiest (at least, not if you’re used to eating sugary cereals like Mini Wheats), which I why switched to the slightly sweeter and fruitier version – Cranberry Vanilla – after a few weeks.
+In addition to the three main seeds, it also incorporates dried cranberries, almonds, and natural vanilla flavor.

 Even then, that’s only six ingredients total.
 Plus, almost all of these ingredients you can buy in bulk for relatively cheap at the grocery store.
-When I finally realized this, I started mixing up my own cereal (and saving quite a bit of money in the process).
+Once I realized this, I started mixing up my own cereal at home (and saving quite a bit of money in the process too)!

-I now keep big mason jars full of the seeds at home, along with one separate one with the cereal already pre-mixed so that it’s ready to go.
+I now keep big mason jars full of the seeds at home, along with one separate one with the cereal already pre-mixed so it’s all ready to go.
 Here is the full recipe I follow, which is almost identical to the Qi’a one.
-You can of course change it up by adding any kind of dried fruits or nuts you want.
-You can also add fresh berries on top if you choose when it comes time to serve it.
+You can, of course, change it up by adding any kind of dried fruits or nuts you want.
+You can also add fresh berries on top when it comes time to serve it.

 Chia Seed, Buckwheat, & Hemp Superfood Cereal Recipe